Current views - August 2019

 Our investment team assesses the prospects for a range of asset classes and currencies

-Valuations have moved above long-term averages but central banks’ actions are supportive.
+Valuations are above long-term averages but central banks’ actions continue to be supportive.

-We prefer USD bonds versus EUR and GBP bonds.
+Valuations have become very expensive with negative bond yields prevalent in Europe.
+We prefer USD bonds to EUR and GBP bonds.
 We prefer credit to government bonds.
-More attractive valuations in inflation-linked bonds.
-Maintaining a short duration bias.
+We are maintaining a short duration bias.

 Attractive diversification characteristics compared to equities and bonds.
 We favour gold as global central banks ease policy.
 Remain cautious on UK commercial property.